BigSoftVideo/DOTEbase/tags.md

 [![Tags](images/tags/tags2.png)](images/tags/tags2.png)

+### Tag Manager

-Later, a Tag manager will be created in _DOTEbase_ to enable the user to add, delete and rename tags.
+We are working on a Tag manager in _DOTEbase_ to enable the user to add, delete and rename tags.